kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 there is no clear way to determine how a service should be accessed.

-Conflict resolution policy: **If any properties have conflicting values that can not simply be merged, a `ServiceExportConflict` condition will be set on the `ServiceExport` with a description of the conflict.
+Conflict resolution policy: **If any properties have conflicting values that can not simply be merged, a `ServiceExportConflict` condition will be set on all `ServiceExport`s for the conflicted service with a description of the conflict.
 The conflict will be resolved by assigning precedence based on each `ServiceExport`'s `creationTimestamp`, from oldest to newest.**

 #### Service Port